rafael3/comfyui-handbook/README.md

 # ComfyUI Handbook
-The first full-length printed guide to ComfyUI—in English.
-300+ pages covering workflows, SDXL, LoRA, video, 3D, models, and more.
-Designed for artists, designers, and professionals.
-Written by Rafael Hernández González.
-Now available worldwide on Amazon.
+The first printed ComfyUI guide in English—300+ pages of structured workflows, nodes, and model use.
+Up to date with the latest tools.
+Complements video tutorials with a clear, complete reference.
+For artists, designers, and creative technologists.
+Now on Amazon.

    ![Image](https://github.com/user-attachments/assets/bdb59ef5-16b6-4113-9380-2b0b51add5ee)